Rick Estrin & The Nightcats: Career

-The band's latest album, Groovin' in Greaseland, was released on Alligator Records on August 18, 2017.
+The band's album, Groovin' in Greaseland, was released on Alligator Records on August 18, 2017.
 At the Blues Foundation's 39th Annual Blues Music Awards, Rick Estrin & the Nightcats won 'Band of the Year', along with 'Song of The Year' (for "The Blues Ain't Going Nowhere") and 'Traditional Male Blues Artist' (Rick Estrin).

 You Asked For It...Live!, was also released on the Chicago-based independent blues record label Alligator Records on July 8, 2014.
 The album is a live recording from Estrin's hometown of San Francisco and featured original Estrin songs dating back to his days as lead singer, songwriter and harmonica player of Little Charlie & the Nightcats (featuring Little Charlie Baty on guitar).
 Rick Estrin & The Nightcats released their debut recording Twisted in 2009 and One Wrong Turn in 2012, both also on Alligator Records.

 Rick Estrin won the 2013 Blues Music Award for Best Instrumentalist–Harmonica in 2013.
 He won the 1994 Blues Music Award for Song of the Year for his composition "My Next Ex-Wife".
 He has written songs for other musicians.
 Three of his songs appear on Grammy-nominated albums: “Don’t Put Your Hands On Me” (on Koko Taylor’s Force Of Nature), “I’m Just Lucky That Way” (on Robert Cray’s Shame + A Sin), and “Homely Girl” (on John Hammond’s Trouble No More).
 The Philadelphia Inquirer said, “He’s one of the great characters in blues – a sharp-dressing, smooth talking harmonica-playing hep-cat.
 He’s also a deceptively subtle writer who can cloak pointed or sobering messages within the band’s good-time vibe.”